oacs/notes/cards/Access Folder Structure.md

 ### Atlas
 >It's the map to your world of knowledge

-It helps to gather and group the knowledge that I own, here can go any high order notes that I use to group information and to help me navigate to it, for example:
+>It helps to gather and group the knowledge that I own, here can go any high order notes that I use to group information and to help me navigate to it, for example:

 - Maps of Content(MOC)
 - Overviews
 - Dashboards

 ### Calendar
-Hore we keep track of all the information that is tied to time, for example:
+Here we keep track of all the information that is tied to time, for example:
 - Journals
 - Plans
 - Reviews